mayank1ahuja/ClickShift/README.md

 * **Domain Knowledge**: Framing A/B testing as a campaign optimization and decision-support problem.
 * **Technical Skills**: SQL-based data transformation and aggregation; Python-based statistical testing; dashboard design using Tableau.
-* **Analytical Techniques**: A/B testing design, t-test validation, time-series trend analysis, and KPI benchmarking.
 * **Business Impact**: Data-driven recommendations for marketing spend reallocation, grounded in statistical evidence.

-The ClickShift pipeline is modular and reusable — it can be extended to test additional variants, campaigns, or datasets for continuous marketing optimization.
+The ClickShift pipeline is modular and can be extended to test additional variants, campaigns, or datasets for continuous marketing optimization.

 # `Author`
 ### **Mayank Ahuja**